Long-Term Disability Insurance

 In addition, your plan is not impacted by a larger group.
 Only your illnesses, habits and activities impact the policy – not someone else’s.
 You determine the amount of coverage you want or need.
 There is no need for two policies to receive adequate coverage.
 An individual policy is simple – one carrier, one plan.

 When it comes to purchasing individual disability insurance, all carriers are not made equal.
 There is no one-size-fits-all, long-term disability insurance carrier.
-As a high-income earner, researching the top-rated carriers are important.
+As a high-income earner, researching the top-rated carriers is important.
 In no particular order, some of the top-ranked, long-term disability insurance carriers include:

 - Principal Financial Group